Karveer Nivasini Mahalakshmi Temple is located in Kolhapur .

 The various puranas of ancient India, have listed 108 sites where shakti (the goddess of power) is manifested.
 Amongst these, the Karveer area (the area where the present town of Kolhapur is located), is of special significance.
 Kolhapur famous as a divine destination – residence of Shri Mahalaxmi (Ambabai).
 One among the ‘Shaktipeethas’,

-The Shri Mahalakshmi Temple of Kolhapur is one of the Shakti peetha located in Maharashtra.
+Mahalakshmi Temple of Kolhapur is one of the Shakti peetha located in Maharashtra.
 The various puranas of ancient India, have listed 108 shaktipeethas where Shakti (the goddess of power) is manifested.

 Amongst these.
 Shri Mahalakshmi of the Karveer area (the area where the present town of Kolhapur is located), is of special significance.